 Interviewing minors, whether for audio or video, can present special issues, particularly where wrongdoing, criminal activity, private, potentially embarrassing or other sensitive situations are involved.
 In these situations you MUST obtain permission from a parent or adult guardian.
 Permission should be in writing, where possible.
-You can find the consent form for minors on Sharepoint at: https://bbg.sharepoint.com/sites/journalist-portal/editorial/Pages/Release.aspx If that isn't possible, then recording audio or video of the parent/guardian giving consent is acceptable.
+You can find the release form for minors on Sharepoint.

+If that isn't possible, recording audio or video of the parent/guardian giving consent is acceptable.